AmbitiousBrainsLabs/ABLabs/README.md

 ## Ambitious Brains Laboratories

-Ab Labs is a tech startup that innavates and designs new technologies to better mankind.
+Ab Labs is a tech startup that innovates and designs new technologies to better mankind.

 ### Support or Contact